-It’s spring.
-The pollen is out, the bees are buzzing and it's a great time to start thinking about whether you should start a spring vegetable garden!
+It’s almost spring.
+The pollen is off to a good start, the bees are buzzing and it's a great time to start thinking about whether you should start a spring vegetable garden!
 We know: most people recommend getting started closer to summer time but hear us out.
 By the time they’re getting seeds in the ground, you could be harvesting some home-grown goodies of your own.

 Never had a garden before?
 No worries.
 Here’s a quick play-by-play on how to start a spring vegetable garden for beginners.
 Plus, we got a chance to interview a good friend of Amber’s: Adri Warrick with the Juice Plus Company for some awesome tips on Tower gardens.